xtrime-ru/TelegramApiServer/README.md

     * EventHandler updates via websocket.
 Connect to `ws://127.0.0.1:9503/events`.
 You will get all events in json.
         Each event stored inside object, where key is name of session which created event.

-        When using CombinedAPI (multiple account) name of session can be added to path of websocket endpoint.
+        When using CombinedAPI (multiple account) name of session can be added to path of websocket endpoint:
         `ws://127.0.0.1:9503/events/session_name`.
-This endpoint will emmit events only from given session.
+This endpoint will send events only from given session.

         PHP websocket client example: [websocket-events.php](https://github.com/xtrime-ru/TelegramApiServer/blob/master/examples/websocket-events.php)